zeruhur/thalassa/Thálassa.md

 Attacks with the **blast** quality affect all targets in the noted area, rolling separately for each affected character.
 Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
 If unsure how many targets can be affected, roll the related damage die for a result.

 **Scars**
-When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
+When damage to a PC reduces their STA to exactly 0, they are sometimes changed irrevocably.
 See the **Scars** for more.

 **Critical Damage**
-Damage that reduces a target's HP below zero decreases a target's KRA by the amount remaining.
+Damage that reduces a target's STA below zero decreases a target's KRA by the amount remaining.
 They must then make a KRA save to avoid **critical damage**.
 Additionally, some enemies will have special abilities or effects that are triggered when their target fails a critical damage save.

 Any PC that suffers critical damage cannot do anything but crawl weakly, grasping for life.
 If given aid and rest, they will stabilize.
 If left untreated, they die within the hour.